COR1999/covid_case/readme.md

 2. Check that all info buttons use bootstraps default blue color. :heavy_check_mark:
 3. Check that all secondary buttons use bootstrap default grey color. :heavy_check_mark:
 4. Check that all delete/remove buttons use bootstrap default red color. :heavy_check_mark:
-5. I checked my css file to make sure that I removed use of px and replaced it with REM. :heavy_check_mark:
+5. Check css file to make sure that I removed use of px and replaced it with REM. :heavy_check_mark:
-6. I check all html files for inline styling to see if I could move this styling into a bootstrap class. :heavy_check_mark:
+6. Check all html files for inline styling to see if I could move this styling into a bootstrap class. :heavy_check_mark:
-7. I check that there was consistent use of buttons across the site.
+7. Check that there was consistent use of buttons across the site.
 I navigated to each page to see if I was using the correct button classes on each page :heavy_check_mark:
 8. I checked each page for a consistent  color scheme. :heavy_check_mark:
+9. Check that text boxes and controls where aligned on forms. :heavy_check_mark:

 #### Navbar
 1. Check that all the links are working correctly. :heavy_check_mark: